mongodb/specifications/source/retryable-writes/tests/README.rst

 Use as Integration Tests
 ========================

-Running these as integration tests will require a running mongod server.
-Each of these tests is valid against a standalone mongod, a replica set, and a sharded system for server version 3.6.0 or later.
+Running these as integration tests will require a running MongoDB cluster with server versions 3.6.0 or later.
+The ``{setFeatureCompatibilityVersion: 3.6}`` admin command will also need to have been executed to enable support for retryable writes on the cluster.

 Network Error Tests
 ===================

+The YAML tests may be used to test a replica set.
+The tests cannot be run against a shard cluster because mongos does not support the necessary fail point.

-The YAML tests exercise the following test scenarios:
+The tests exercise the following scenarios:

 - Single-statement write operations